The Bauer Lofts

 metroEV completed a condo EV charging installation at 191 King Street South in Waterloo, delivering four private Level 2 EV chargers and 40 units of EV-ready infrastructure designed to support future demand.
 While only a portion of residents currently require EV charging, the condo building took a proactive approach to invest in EV infrastructure that will add long-term value and flexibility.

-Even for residents who don’t yet own an electric vehicle or aren’t planning to switch immediately, installing EV-ready infrastructure and private chargers is a smart property investment.
+Even for residents who don’t yet own an electric vehicle or aren’t planning to switch immediately, installing EV-ready infrastructure and private chargers can be a smart property investment.
 Learn more about how EV charging boosts property value.

 PROPERTY OVERVIEW